 I have to admit something..
 Stocking Edens.Bow with paludarium animals and watching them thrive, has been one of the most entertaining things I’ve done in a while.
-In the last chapter, we scaped the paludarium with plants.
-At this point we should be ready to introduce inhabitants to the tank.
+In the last post, we scaped the paludarium with plants.
+At this point, we should be ready to introduce inhabitants to the tank.

 Before we start, it’s very important to note that we have to be very careful with what animals we put together.
-Some animals can be territorial towards other species and also towards the same sex of their own species.
-Even if the paludarium is a predator style enclosure, it should be a priority to keep the inhabitants as stress free as possible to insure a long healthy life.
+Some animals can be territorial towards other species and also towards the same sex within their species.
+Even if the paludarium is a predator-style enclosure, it should be a priority to keep the inhabitants as stress-free as possible to ensure a long healthy life.

 Something else to note, try to choose paludarium animals that are fit to thrive in the paludarium’s environment.
 You obviously wouldn’t put a bearded dragon in this type of tropical enclosure.

-This is an easy solution to keeping a paludarium cleaner that I’m shocked more enthusiast dont practice.
+This is an easy solution to keeping a paludarium cleaner that I’m shocked more enthusiasts don’t practice.
 Uneaten food and animal waste can quickly accumulate once a tank has animals living in it.

-Another factor you will notice with a paludarium sooner or later..
-Is how much fungus and algae will thrive in the enclosure without something there to combat it.
-These are a few great choices of clean up crew inhabitants stocked in Edens.Bow:
+Another factor you will notice with a paludarium sooner or later… It is how much fungus and algae will thrive in the enclosure without something there to combat it.
+These are a few great choices of clean-up crew inhabitants stocked in Edens.Bow:

-- Ghost Shrimp – As far as marine life, shrimp are some of the easiest crustacean to acquire.
-They are cheap and if the water parameters are healthy, will breed and thrive in the aquarium.
-They eat everything from uneaten food, to algae, to even fish waste caught between the gravel.
+- Ghost Shrimp – As far as marine life, shrimp are some of the easiest crustaceans to acquire.
+They are cheap and if the water parameters are healthy, they will breed and thrive in the aquarium.
+They eat everything from uneaten food to algae, to even fish waste caught in the gravel.
 I keep these guys in the bottom portion of the paludarium as well as the sump to help break down waste for consumption for the healthy bacteria. https://amzn.to/2Abl2qV

 - Fiddler Crab – These guys are my favorite to watch.
 Something about the way the males wave at me when I come close to the tank is so funny to me.
-The cool part about these guys are they’re Semi-aquatic..
-Meaning they will live on the land and water parts of the tank.
-Even though they spend most of their time on the land, the ideal aquarium should be somewhat brackish for them to really thrive.
+The cool part about these guys is they’re Semi-aquatic… Meaning they will live on the land and water parts of the tank.
+Even though they spend most of their time on the land, the ideal aquarium should be somewhat brackish for them to thrive.
 Crabs will eat anything!
-From uneaten fish food, to live critters like crickets and meal worms bigger reptiles might miss.
-They seem mostly timid to me and will shy away from bigger paludarium inhabitants..
-Making them pretty safe to keep around reptiles like chameleons.
+From uneaten fish food, to live critters like crickets and mealworms bigger reptiles might miss.
+They seem mostly timid to me and will shy away from bigger paludarium inhabitants… Making them pretty safe to keep around reptiles like chameleons.

-- Springtails – These guys are a must have for any vivarium.
+- Springtails – These guys are a must-have for any vivarium.
 They spend most of their time under moist substrate in the terrarium.
-They eat fungus and uneaten food mostly but I’ve notice them breaking down reptile waste from time to time.
+They eat fungus and uneaten food mostly but I’ve noticed them breaking down reptile waste from time to time.
 If they end up in the aquarium for whatever reason, they will just make a nice treat to an alert fish.
-These guys should be at the top of your list as far as a clean up crew animal. https://amzn.to/2NMnF4p
+These guys should be at the top of your list as far as a clean-up crew animal.

-- Isopods – As a kid, we used to call these rollie-pollies..
-I never would have known how beneficial these guys would be to the environment.
+- Isopods – As a kid, we used to call these rollie-pollies… I never would have known how beneficial these guys would be to the environment.
 These guys mostly thrive on dead plant leaves and roots.
 You won’t see them often as they like to stay buried in the substrate near moisture.
-A lot of people think of them as insect but they are actually a species of crustaceans that can breath under water. https://amzn.to/2LQ1tpl
+A lot of people think of them as an insect but they are a species of crustaceans that can breathe underwater.

-It’s so easy to get carried away and over stock an paludarium with aquatic animals.
+It’s so easy to get carried away and overstock a paludarium with aquatic animals.
 I’ve experimented with a variety of fish in this aquarium.
-There are a few things to be conscious about when adding aquatic life..
-Make sure they like like a similar range of Ph and temperature.
+There are a few things to be conscious of when adding aquatic life… Make sure they like a similar range of Ph and temperature.
 If it’s a community tank, make sure none of the fish are territorial towards other fish.

 If you haven’t already, cycle the tank!
 You must have some type of healthy bacteria circulating in the tank before you can sustain healthy aquatic life.
 One way to do this is by adding bits of fish food to the aquarium and adding bottled bacteria manually to stimulate the growth of bacteria in the tank.
 You could add fish in a matter of days going that route.